-- Move activities indoors (SDMC §131.0520(c) and §131.0620(c)) or cover and contain areas where traditional outdoor activities are performed. - Protect outdoor work areas from upstream runoff and prevent spills or by-products from escaping contained areas by using berms or curbs. - Do not conduct activities when it is raining. - Sweep, mop or vacuum outdoor areas daily to minimize pollutant accumulation. - Do not allow fine sediments such as sawdust, sanding dust, soils, plastic or metal shavings to leave your property. - Protect storm drain inlets from debris and wash water runoff. - Provide trash cans and recycling bins with lids as well as cigarette butt receptacles to collect waste and discourage littering. - Install additional treatment control devices, such as drain inserts, swales or bioretention structures to remove pollutants from runoff.
+- Move activities indoors (SDMC §131.0520(c) and §131.0620(c)) or cover and contain areas where traditional outdoor activities are performed. - Protect outdoor work areas from upstream run-off and prevent spills or byproducts from escaping contained areas by using berms or curbs. - Do not conduct activities when it is raining. - Sweep, mop or vacuum outdoor areas daily to minimize pollutant accumulation. - Do not allow fine sediments such as sawdust, sanding dust, soils, plastic or metal shavings to leave your property. - Protect storm drain inlets from debris and wash water runoff. - Provide trash cans and recycling bins with lids and cigarette butt receptacles to collect waste and discourage littering. - Install additional treatment control devices, such as drain inserts, swales, or bioretention structures to remove pollutants from run-off.